janch11/react-native-coding-exercise/README.md

 Please check it out, and circle back to me if you have any idea what is wrong, but I am pretty sure it is a difficulty with the API.

-Besides that, filtering is implemented by API is not returning correct responses, so I wasn't able to test.
+Besides that, filtering is implemented from the UI side.
+But, since API is not returning correct responses I wasn't able to test.

 **2. Total Count**

 This API does not return total number of records.
 It returns null if I try to get the total amount.
-So looks like this is an additional concern with this copy of the copy of the API :).
+So looks like this is an additional concern with this "copy of the copy" of the API :).
 I could use the length of all records and get them in additional request only for checking amount, but it would be horrible for performance and antipattern.
 So I am only showing how many records are loaded.